sharmilamsr9/CS623-Final-Project/README.md

 5) For Dockerizing Django-ecommerce Website and deployment into EC2 with AWS-RDS watch the youtube video below:
 https://youtu.be/geXi0sXybUk

-6) Below is the application Link after deploying on AWS-EC2:
+6) Below is the application Link after deploying on AWS-EC2 which can be accessed to see our application:
   Application URL: http://3.210.224.62:8000/